David Poore: Selected TV scores

 He has also written for Bristol-based Aardman Animations.
-Poore has recorded with orchestras and musicians from The London Philharmonic Orchestra, The BBC Concert Orchestra, and The Bristol Ensemble, to a selection of extremely accomplished solo artists which have included Kit Morgan (guitar), Stuart Gordon (violin), Dirk Campbell (Ethnic Wind Instruments), Dan Newell (trumpet), Andy Sheppard and Will Gregory (Saxophone), Adrian Utley (guitar), Paul Clarvis (Percussion), Belinda Sykes and Abbie Lathe (vocals), recording at Abbey Road Studios and Air Edel Studios in London, and at Christchurch Studios in Bristol.
+Poore has recorded with orchestras and musicians from The London Philharmonic Orchestra, The BBC Concert Orchestra, and The Bristol Ensemble, to a selection of solo artists which have included Kit Morgan (guitar), Stuart Gordon (violin), Dirk Campbell (Ethnic Wind Instruments), Dan Newell (trumpet), Andy Sheppard and Will Gregory (Saxophone), Adrian Utley (guitar), Paul Clarvis (Percussion), Belinda Sykes and Abbie Lathe (vocals), recording at Abbey Road Studios and Air Edel Studios in London, and at Christchurch Studios in Bristol.

 Additional work

 Poore played drums for the live concert of the music for the BBC series Nature's Great Events performed by the BBC Concert Orchestra at Bristol's Colston Hall in September 2009, and narrated live by Sir David Attenborough.
 The music was composed by Ben Salisbury and Barnaby Taylor and conducted by William Goodchild.